cirofabianbermudez/software_list/README.md

 # Software list

-This repository is to have a list of the programs and settings I use.
+This repository contains a list of the programs and settings I use.

 ## Index